Payments to employees

 Expenses

-You must make a payroll submission on or before any payment is made to an employee.
+The employer must make a payroll submission on or before any payment is made to an employee.
 This includes reimbursement of taxable expenses to an employee.
-Where taxable expenses are reimbursed, you must file a separate payroll submission on or before the payment of the reimbursement.
+Where taxable expenses are reimbursed, the employer must file a separate payroll submission on or before the payment of the reimbursement.

 Next: Shadow payroll